Talent [R]evolution

-With the backdrop of December’s COP28 meeting in Dubai, sustainability is a hot topic.
+With the backdrop of November 2024’s COP29 meeting in Baku, Azerbaijan, sustainability is a hot topic.
 In every sector, companies are scrambling to find solutions to new regulations, guidelines and limits that will soon be placed on businesses around the world.
-Telecom is no different; it also comes at a time when the telecom industry’s emissions are growing, representing about 2% of emissions worldwide.
-As a result, telecom sustainability is higher on the agenda than ever.
+Moreover, as alarming news emerges from the United States about its withdrawal from the Paris Agreement for a second time, environmentally conscious companies are looking to step up their game.
+Telecom is now different, and telecom sustainability will remain firmly at the top of the agenda.

 What is the carbon footprint of telecoms?

-All of these factors increase the use of bandwidth, which subsequently, increases the amount of physical technology required to maintain it.
+With growing bandwidth comes a growing need for the physical technology required to maintain it.
 Servers occupy large amounts of data centre floor space, are very energy intensive to power, and on top of that, need to be regulated by industrially sized coolers, 24 hours a day, seven days a week.
 As more people worldwide become connected to the Internet year on year, this intense growth in usage shows no sign of slowing.
 By 2040, data usage could represent 14% of total global emissions.
 This means that those focused on telecom sustainability need to start thinking about how to transport, process and store data in sustainable ways.

 ICT and telecoms have a large role in making our economies, cities and lives more sustainable.
 Companies in the industry should start recognising their responsibility to reduce their carbon footprint, both directly and, by extension, to those areas that benefit from the success of telecoms.
 By that, we mean the way telecom companies enable new business models, ecosystems and lifestyles by increasing the potential of connectivity.